How Much it Costs to OWN an RV: What to Know Before You Buy

 RV Sales Tax

-In Nebraska, for example, the sales tax is determined by county and state sales taxes.
-For those in Douglas County, the sales tax rate is 7% because it combines the state and county sales tax rates, but those in Sarpy County will spend 5.5% because their county does not charge a county sales tax.
-Iowa, on the other hand, has a state tax rate of 6% and the state government allows counties to charge up to 1% more based on the county’s authority.
+Here’s an example: In Nebraska the sales tax is determined by county and state sales taxes.
+If you live in Douglas County, the sales tax rate is 7% because it combines the state and county sales tax rates, but in Sarpy County you’ll spend 5.5% because their county does not charge a county sales tax.

 Title and Lien Fees